saeedalam/jump-to-go/chapters/Chapter-11-Goroutines.md

 **Explanation:**

 - The `go` keyword starts the `sayHello` function as a Goroutine.
-- The `main` function continues executing without waiting for the Goroutine to complete, unless explicitly synchronized.
+- The `main` function continues executing without waiting for the Goroutine to complete unless explicitly synchronized.
 - The `time.Sleep` is used to give the Goroutine enough time to execute before the program ends.

 **Output:**